 Account secrets can be saved in encrypted form, as with password vaults, or generated from a root secret.
-Generated secrets have two important benefits.
+Generated secrets have several important benefits.
 First, they are produced from a random seed, and so are quite unpredictable.
-This is important, because the predictability of a passwords can be exploited when cracking passwords.
+This is important, because the predictability can be exploited when cracking passwords.
 Second, if the root secret is shared with another trusted party, then you both can generate new shared secrets without passing any further secrets.
 Furthermore, if you keep a copy of the root secret, say in a safe deposit box, then there is a good chance you can resurrect your secrets if you happen to lose your accounts files.
 Finally, with generated secrets, it is possible to have stealth secrets, which are secrets for which there is absolutely no evidence.

 Secrets are generated from a collection of seeds, one of which must be random with a very high degree of entropy.
 The random seed is referred to as the ‘master seed’.
 It is extremely important that the master seed remain completely secure.
 Never disclose a master seed to anyone except for a person you wish to collaborate with, and then only use the shared master seed for shared secrets.
 Each file that contains accounts will contain a master seed for the accounts it holds.
 Typically, you would have one file to hold your private accounts, and then one file for every group of people you collaborate with.

 A secret is generated by combining a master seed with several other seeds, such as the account name, the secret name, and perhaps a version name.
 The combination is then hashed to form a long binary number that is unique to your secret.
 From there the number is transformed into a usable form by one of the Secrets classes.
 PIN() convert it to a sequence of digits, Password() converts it to a sequence of characters, Passphrase converts it to a sequence of words, etc.

 For example, consider the following rather abbreviated accounts file: